-All dogs survived the study and there were no STELFONTA-related All dogs survived the study and there were no STELFONTA-related effects on body temperatures, blood pressure, or electrocardiograms.
-The following were observed only after administration of STELFONTA in all dose groups: salivation, vocalization, inccordination, tremors, red feces, and decreased feces output.
-Retching, vomiting, inccordination, and changes in activity levels (increased and decreased) occurred in the 0.075 mg/kg group only.
+All dogs survived the study and there were no STELFONTA-related effects on body temperatures, blood pressure, or electrocardiograms.
+The following were observed only after administration of STELFONTA in all dose groups: salivation, vocalization, incoordination, tremors, red feces, and decreased feces output.
+Retching, vomiting, incoordination, and changes in activity levels (increased and decreased) occurred in the 0.075 mg/kg group only.
 Tachycardia was seen for the first 2.5 hours after the 0.075 mg/kg dose only.
-The following were observed after administration of control or STELFONTA: excessive panting, decreased amentia and limited usca(suelling of lang or paw).
-All doors lock useight appetite, and limited usage/swelling of leg or paw.
+The following were observed after administration of control or STELFONTA: excessive panting, decreased appetite, and limited usage/swelling of leg or paw.
 All dogs lost weight during the study.
 Clinical signs resolved around 4 hours post dosing.

 Pilot Field Study

-In a 28-day unmasked field study, 10 client-owned dogs, 6-14 years old were administered tigilanol tiglate (non-commercial formulation) once as an intratumoral injection at a dose of 0.5 mg tigilanol tiglate per cubic centimeter (cm2) of tumor volume, not exceeding 0.25 m/kg body weight (maximum dose of 5 mg).
+In a 28-day unmasked field study, 10 client-owned dogs, 6-14 years old were administered tigilanol tiglate (non-commercial formulation) once as an intratumoral injection at a dose of 0.5 mg tigilanol tiglate per cubic centimeter (cm3) of tumor volume, not exceeding 0.25 mg/kg body weight (maximum dose of 5 mg).
 One dog was enrolled a second time to treat a second mast cell tumor after successful treatment of the first tumor.
 See pharmacokinetic results from this study under Clinical Pharmacology.

-The most common observations after tigilanol tiglate administration The most common observations after tiglianol tiglate administration were injection site reactions including necrosis, swelling (localized edema and edema extending well beyond the tumor injection site), pain, restlessness, inflammation, erythema, bleeding ulcerations, bruising/ discoloration, sloughing of tissue, open wound, mild drainage, malodor, and presence of granulation tissue.
-Three dogs experienced dermatitis with or without skin necrosis in a region nearby but distinct from the tumor injections site.
-One dog experienced nearweight hearing lampeness. tumor injection site.
+The most common observations after tigilanol tiglate administration were injection site reactions including necrosis, swelling (localized edema and edema extending well beyond the tumor injection site), pain, restlessness, inflammation, erythema, bleeding ulcerations, bruising/discoloration, sloughing of tissue, open wound, mild drainage, malodor, and presence of granulation tissue.
+Three dogs experienced dermatitis with or without skin necrosis in a region nearby but distinct from the tumor injection site.
 One dog experienced non-weight bearing lameness, muscle atrophy and enlarged popliteal lymph node.
 One dog vomited after administration.
 Three dogs required longer healing times beyond 28 days, with the longest requiring 5 months.
 Hypoalbuminemia was observed in 5 dogs with hypoproteinemia observed in 1 of these 5 dogs on Day 7 and was resolved by Day 28.